 By now, your inbox is probably inundated with messages from restaurants, retail stores and other companies detailing how they’re responding to the coronavirus crisis.
 The problem?
 They all sound like form letters.
 Just because this outreach is dealing with a serious topic doesn’t mean it’s time to communicate like a robot.
 Sure, you should avoid a sarcastic or insensitive tone, but don’t abandon the core qualities of your brand voice.
 Talk openly and honestly about your unique approach to the situation in a way your prospects and customers are used to hearing.

 Yesterday’s news is just that…old news.
 Now’s the time to examine your pre-scheduled blog posts or social media posts from even a week ago to see if they’re still applicable.
-If you’ve got an email sequence launching soon about a now-canceled trade show, get that paused ASAP.
+If you have an email sequence launching soon about a now-canceled trade show, get that paused ASAP.
 Are your sales people offering a diagnostic assessment that’s called a “health check”?
 Maybe it’s time to rename that.

 Moral of the story?
 Keep up-to-date to make sure you’re remaining sensitive and relevant in your brand communications.